cybertec-postgresql/pgwatch/docs/advanced_features.rst

 formats user needs to specify a regex that parses out named groups of following fields: *database_name*, *error_severity*.
 See `here <https://github.com/cybertec-postgresql/pgwatch3/blob/master/pgwatch3/logparse.go#L27>`__ for an example regex.

-NB!
 Note that only the event counts are stored, no error texts, usernames or other infos!
 Errors are grouped by severity for the monitored DB and for the whole instance.
 The metric name to enable log parsing is "server_log_event_counts".
 Also note that for auto-detection of log destination / setting to work, the monitoring user needs superuser / pg_monitor privileges - if this is not possible then log settings need to be specified manually under "Host config" as seen for example `here <https://github.com/cybertec-postgresql/pgwatch3/blob/master/pgwatch3/config/instances.yaml>`__.